IHE/ITI.MHD/input/pagecontent/1334_overview.md

 ### 1:33.4.2 Use Case 1: Publication of new Documents

 #### 1:33.4.2.1 Publication of new documents Use Case Description
 In this use case, a new document or set of documents is published from the mobile device.
 For example, a mobile device is a medical device that is submitting new health measurements, or a mobile device has a user-interface used to capture user input such as a Patient Consent.
+The mobile device does not need to be classically mobile, just simply one using the http REST technology commonly available on mobile devices.
 This device-created content is formed by the application, implementing the MHD Document Source, into a Document and submitted with the metadata.

 This use case presumes that the mobile device knows or discovers the patient identity.
 The patient identity might be obtained through some IHE transactional method such as the Patient Demographics Query for Mobile [PDQm](https://profiles.ihe.net/ITI/TF/Volume1/ch-38.html) or Patient Identifier Cross-Reference for Mobile [PIXm](https://profiles.ihe.net/ITI/TF/Volume1/ch-41.html) Profile.
 The patient id might simply be entered via some device interface (RFID, Bar-Code), a user interface, or be specified in a configuration setting (e.g., mobile PHR application).
 The use case also allows for identity cross-referencing to be implemented by the Document Recipient.